reddit/node-rest-cache/README.md

   they will be `Promise.resolve`d immediately.
 If not, the above process will be run, as we will assume the cache is stale.

+Another function, `cache.reset`, allows you to reset a single object, a list of objects, or to reset a cache entirely for a given data type.
+It takes the
+arguments:

+* Data type name
+* Object or array to update

+It will attempt to match the object (or, each object in the array), and replace the objects in the cache with the supplied data.
+Or, if none was passed in, the cache will be cleared for that data type.

 ## A Sample

 ```javascript